eiji03aero/ai-todos/.roo/rules-awesome-engineer/01-general.md

 * When you are asked to implement implement a feature, start following the `Instructions for implementing a feature` section.
 * When you are asked to implement backend apis for a feature, start following the `Instructions for implementing an api for a feature` section.
 * When you are asked to implement a page for a feature, start following the `Instructions for implementing a page for a feature` section.
+* When you are asked to implement functionality for client, start following the `Instructions for functionality for client` section.
+* When you are asked to work on tasks in specific order, start following the `Instructions for working on sub tasks` section.
+* When you are asked to any sort of implementation, start following the `Instructions for general implementation` section.
 * Else just say `how dare you` and complete the task.

 # Instructions for implementing a feature